The impact of memory on learning sequence-to-sequence tasks: Results

-\paragraph{The interplay between sequence memory and model memory} Finally, we found that for all three architectures -- AR, CNN and GRU -- there is a peak in the reconstruction error, usually around $k\approx 5$.
+Finally, we found that for all three architectures -- AR, CNN and GRU -- there is a peak in the reconstruction error, usually around $k\approx 5$.
 This peak can be understood by noting that the tokens $x_t$ get more concentrated around the origin as $k$ is increased, as we have shown in \cref{eq:correlations}.
 Therefore, $x_t$ is less correlated with $c_t$ in the highly non-Markovian limit.
 However, as the degree of non-Markovianity is increased through increasing $k$, the history of the tokens position $x_t$ can help with predicting the trap's position $c_t$ more accurately.
-The trade-off between these two phenomena is evident in the non-monotonous dependency of the error as a function of $k$ for models with larger memory in fig.~\ref{fig:error-vs-k}.
+The trade-off between these two phenomena is evident in the non-monotonic dependency of the error as a function of $k$ for models with larger integration window in \cref{fig:error-vs-k}.
 For small $k$, the correlation between different times in the sequence is not strong enough to compensate the loss of information about the trap's position in the signal, but for larger $k$ the trap's position is more regular and the history of $x_t$ can be used to infer the $c_t$ more efficiently.